 I firmly believe that research and teaching should be tightly interwoven.
 My primary goal when teaching is to instill research skills and habits of critical analysis that prepare students for a range of careers and foster engaged citizens.
 Through research projects, primary source-based essays, online activities, and in-class lectures students come to understand the complex interplay between high politics and low cultures, between the local and the national, as well as the personal and the political.
 Introducing students to the agency of historical actors helps them to realize their own agency and teaches them the skills to progress in their search for values.
 In the process, I create a space in my classroom where students learn to embrace diversity of thought as well as diversity of experience.
 My work with oral histories, personal archives, and ephemeral primary sources feature prominently in my teaching.
 I am an Associate Fellow of the Higher Education Academy.

-In the first term of 2020/21, I will be teaching a second-year specialist module entitled “The Right to the City: United States Urban History in the 20th Century” at the University of Warwick.
+In 2020/21, I taught and convened a second-year specialist module entitled “The Right to the City: United States Urban History in the 20th Century” at the University of Warwick.
 I have designed this module based on my research and expertise in US urban history and the syllabus and readings reflect current-day needs to investigate policing, gentrification, and homelessness in urban America—among other key themes.
 Since 2017, I have also taught the following modules:

 I was the Course Leader for the online-learning MA in Slavery and Liberation at the School of Politics and International Relations.
 In this capacity, I was responsible for convening the MA program, supervising student dissertations, line-managing module conveners on the course, and teaching the module “Research Methods in Human Rights.”
 In addition to the MA work, I was also asked by the School to transform one of the popular modules on the MA (“Slavery Since Emancipation”) into a face-to-face module for the general range of postgraduate modules in the School.
 Instead of a lecture component, which would not have worked for the face-to-face module, I decided to add a research component each week, where students work on a dedicated research project related to the week’s topic.
 This included working with a database on slave voyages and designing an NGO that would more suitably tackle the issues faced by survivors of modern slavery in the UK.
 My approach to teaching is co-operative as I provide substantial space for students to design aspects of the module, including readings and weekly topics.
 I have also invited guest speakers to give students a chance to engage with experts in specific research projects related to the module’s themes.